Shanecode3/bank-marketing-fastapi/README.md

 # 🏦 Bank Marketing API (ML-Powered)

-An end-to-end Machine Learning API built using **FastAPI** that predicts whether a client will subscribe to a term deposit based on the Bank Marketing dataset from UCI Machine Learning Repository.
+An end-to-end Machine Learning API and a full-stack machine learning web app that predicts whether a bank client will subscribe to a term deposit, built using **FastAPI** that predicts whether a client will subscribe to a term deposit based on the Bank Marketing dataset from UCI Machine Learning Repository.

 This project is part of my MLOps journey and demonstrates data preprocessing, model training, API creation, and containerization using **Docker**.